adopt-liveview/adopt-liveview/priv/pages/2026/04-29-v2-cleanup-en_US.md

 ## The `Layouts.app` component

 New Phoenix projects now come with layout components inside `YouappWeb.Layouts` so you can easily tweak them or add more.
 As you might expect, `use LineupWeb, :live_view` has aliases for `alias LineupWeb.Layouts` so you can use `<Layouts.app flash={@flash}>`.
-For now ignore `@flash` assignment, we will look at it very soon.
+For now, ignore `@flash` assignment, we will look at it very soon.

-Lets tweak our main template!
+Let's tweak our main template!
 Head out to `lib/lineup_web/components/layouts.ex` and change your `def app(assigns) do` like this:

 ```elixir
 def app(assigns) do